 Divine Testing in the Last Days

-3 Beloved, this is now the second letter I have written to you, in both of which I am seeking to stir up your pure minds by refreshing your memories.
-2 I want you to recall the words spoken beforehand by the holy prophets, as well as the commandment of the Lord and Savior through your apostles, 3 recognizing this first of all, that in the last days mockers will appear on the scene, mocking on, following after their own evil desires, 4 and saying, “What’s become of His promise to return?1 For ever since the fathers fell asleep, all things continue just as they have from the beginning of creation.”
-5 For they deliberately overlook this fact,2 that long ago, by the word of God, the heavens came to be, and the earth stood forth3 out of water and through water, 6 by which things the world of that time was also destroyed, being flooded with water.
+3 Beloved friends, this is now the second letter I’ve written you, in both of which I seek to stir up your pure minds by refreshing your memory.
+2 I want you to recall the words spoken beforehand by the holy prophets, as well as the commandment of our1 Lord and Savior delivered through your apostles, 3 understanding this first of all: In the last days scoffers will arrive on the scene, scoffing at the faith, following their own evil desires, 4 and saying, “What’s become of his promise to return?2 For ever since the fathers fell asleep, everything goes on just as it has from the beginning of creation.”
+5 For they deliberately overlook this fact,3 that long ago, by the word of God, the heavens came into being, and the earth stood forth4 out of water and through water, 6 by which things the world of that time was also destroyed when it was flooded with water.
 7 But by that same word the present heavens and the present earth are now reserved for fire, being kept in store for the Day of Judgment and the destruction of ungodly men.

 The Day of the Lord Will Come

-8 But, beloved, do not let this one thing escape your notice,4 that with the Lord a single day is as a thousand years, and a thousand years as a single day.
-9 The Lord is not delaying his promise in the way some think about delays, but is longsuffering toward you, not desiring5 that any should perish, but that all should come to repentance.
-10 But the day of the Lord will come like a thief, in which the heavens will pass away with a roar, and the elements6 will be dissolved in blazing fire; and the earth and the works done7 in it will be burned up.8 11 Since all these things are to be dissolved in this manner, what kind of persons ought you9 to be, conducting yourselves in holiness and godliness, 12 looking for and hastening the coming of the day of God, on account of which the heavens will be dissolved by burning, and the elements6 will melt with intense heat?
-13 Nevertheless, according to His promise, we are looking for new heavens and a new earth in which righteousness dwells.
+10 But the day of the Lord will come like a thief, in which the heavens will pass away with a roar, the elements7 will be dissolved in blazing fire, and the earth—and the works done in it—will be laid bare.8 11 Since all these things will be dissolved in this manner, what kind of persons should you9 be, conducting yourselves in holiness and godliness, 12 looking for and hastening the coming of the Day of God, on account of which the heavens will be dissolved by burning, and the elements10 will melt with intense heat?
+13 Nevertheless, in accordance with his promise we are looking for new heavens and a new earth in which righteousness dwells.11

-14 Therefore, beloved, since you are looking for these things, be diligent to be found by Him in peace, spotless and without blame.
-15 And consider that the longsuffering of our Lord means salvation—as also our beloved brother Paul, according to the wisdom given to him, has written to you.
-16 Indeed, he has done the same in all his letters, speaking in them of these matters.
-His letters contain some things that are difficult to understand, things that untaught and unstable people twist—along with the rest of the Scriptures—to their own destruction.
-17 You therefore, beloved, knowing all this ahead of time, guard yourselves carefully lest, being carried away by the error of unprincipled men, you fall from your own steadfastness; 18 but instead, grow in the grace and knowledge of our Lord and Savior Jesus Christ.
-To Him be the glory both now and until10 the day of eternity.
-Amen.
+14 Therefore, beloved friends, since you are eagerly waiting for these things, make every effort to be found by him in peace, spotless and blameless.
+15 And regard the patient forbearance of our Lord as salvation—just as our beloved brother Paul, according to the wisdom given to him, also wrote to you.
+16 Indeed, he addresses these matters in all his letters,12 which do contain certain things that are hard to understand, things that the untaught and unstable twist to their own destruction, as they also do with the rest of the scriptures.
+17 Therefore, beloved, since you know this ahead of time, see to it you are not led astray by the error of unprincipled men, and thus fall from your own steadfastness.
+18 Instead, you must keep on growing in the grace and knowledge of our Lord and Savior, Jesus Christ, to whom be the glory, both now and until13 the day of eternity.

 - Or was formed, compacted

-- Or possibly do not forget this one thing
+- Or possibly never forget this one thing

 - Or possibly heavenly bodies

-- Or found; lit. the works in it
+- Lit. found; some mss the works in it

-- Some mss omit the personal pronoun, requiring we or you to be supplied
+- Some mss omit the personal pronoun, allowing we to be supplied